-Several courses in the curriculum provide opportunities for candidates to gain knowledge in direct interventions to assist children and families.
+Several courses in the curriculum provide opportunities for candidates to gain knowledge and skills in direct interventions to assist children and families.
 Candidates are first introduced to the provision of direct services (either in individual or group formats) within a multi-tiered system of supports (MTSS) framework in PSY 799 Seminar in School Psychology: Current Topics.
 Further, training in specific intervention strategies begins in the first year in PSY 750 Counseling Theories and Techniques as candidates begin the process of understanding counseling models/theories and of applying fundamental counseling strategies.
-The foundation and skills application of counseling theories and techniques is expanded to include group counseling in a third-year course, PSY 760 Contemporary Clinical Interventions for the School Psychologist.
+The foundation and skills application of counseling theories and techniques is expanded to include group counseling in PSY 760 Contemporary Clinical Interventions for the School Psychologist.

-In the second-year course, PSY 765 Applied Behavioral Assessment, candidates develop an understanding of applied behavior analysis and its use in matching interventions to student needs.
-In another second year/early third year course, PSY 755 School Consultation Skills, candidates develop interventions at the individual student level based on hypotheses regarding function and knowledge of the evidence-based in various problem areas.
+In PSY 765 Applied Behavioral Assessment, candidates develop an understanding of applied behavior analysis and its use in matching interventions to student needs.
+In PSY 755 School Consultation Skills, candidates develop interventions at the individual student level based on hypotheses regarding function and knowledge of the evidence-base in various problem areas.

-In Year 2, candidates complete PSY 776 Academic/Behavioral Prevention and Intervention Strategies, a prevention and interventions course specifically designed to expand the breadth of candidate knowledge in empirically supported prevention programs, as well as evidence-based interventions that focus on academic, behavioral, social/emotional, and mental health needs of children and families.
+Candidates also complete PSY 776 Academic/Behavioral Prevention and Intervention Strategies, a prevention and intervention course specifically designed to expand the breadth of candidate knowledge in empirically supported prevention programs, as well as evidence-based interventions that focus on academic, behavioral, social/emotional, and mental health needs of children and families.

-Following PSY 776, candidates further their knowledge of best practices in academic instruction and the relevance of these practices in selecting, implementing, and evaluating integrated curricula designed for students with varying developmental levels and exceptionalities and diverse learning needs in a third-year course, PSY 730 Instructional Strategies for Students with Diverse Needs.
+Following PSY 776, candidates further their knowledge of best practices in academic instruction and the relevance of these practices in selecting, implementing, and evaluating integrated curricula designed for students with varying developmental levels and exceptionalities and diverse learning needs in PSY 730 Instructional Strategies for Students with Diverse Needs.
 Also in this course, candidates use a MTSS model to research and develop interventions at each Tier for students experiencing academic difficulties.

-Development of knowledge and skills in intervention strategies is practiced and enhanced in the field-based courses in the second and third years of training through field-based experiences and university seminar discussions.
+Development of knowledge and skills in intervention strategies is practiced and enhanced in the field-based courses through field-based experiences and university seminar discussions.
 In PSY 800 Practicum in School Psychology: School-Based, candidates incorporate their understanding of the factors impacting academic and cognitive functioning and the importance of the integration of the student's strength and weaknesses as they collaborate with others to gather and use assessment data for educational planning and intervention development.
 Further, in collaboration with others, candidates apply knowledge of various influences on child behavioral and social-emotional functioning as they research evidence-based strategies to support socialization, learning and mental health in students with whom they are working.
 In PSY 805 Practicum in School Psychology: Applied Skills, knowledge and skills in researching and implementing services that support cognitive and academic skills, as well as socialization, and mental health are solidified as candidates are required to engage in these activities in the course of their field experiences.